“…Give everyone of right their right…” [Narrated by Bukhari]

 So upon understanding this obligation and the severity of not fulfilling the rights of others, we should strive to correct our ways.
 Firstly we should seek forgiveness from those we have been unjust to, however this need not be a specific apology if this may make matters worse, rather a general apology would suffice.
 For those we cannot seek forgiveness from, the ulama advise that you make dua for them in the hope that this will serve as a substitute.
 And finally we should learn and focus on what rights others have over us and make an effort to fulfil their rights, rather than being concerned about our personal rights.
 If we all were to bear these points in mind throughout every moment of our day, in sha Allah with the help of Allah (SWT) we can restore a level of justice within our communities, whilst at the same time drawing nearer to Allah (SWT) and being rewarded for fulfilling His command.

-Due to the recent adverse weather conditions all classes at As-Suffa Institute have been cancelled.
-Please see below for specific details: Maktab - Closed on Monday 11th December 2017 Full time Alimiyyah - Closed on
+Due to the recent adverse weather conditions all classes at As-Suffa Institute have been cancelled on the following dates.
+Please see below for specific details: Maktab - Closed on Monday 11th December 2017 Full time

 As-Suffa Outreach invites you to learn how to convey the call and take care of new muslims.
 An interactive course teaching you how to talk to non Muslims about Islam, convincingly and